ZythDr/Discord-Stuff/README.md

 + Theme only applies when window size is small (configurable size threshold by changing @media (max-width: 1130px))
 + Useless icons hidden from the top bar to make it more compact and less cluttered.
 [Preview](https://i.imgur.com/7oHnRf8.png)
 + Unimportant icons hidden from chat input box.
 (Nitro Gift & Stickers, can be reverted) [Preview](https://i.imgur.com/DJRSllM.png)

+Credit goes to:
+- nvhhr @Vencord Discord Server
+- Tnixc @Vencord Discord Server
+- Salternator, the * selector @Vencord Discord Server
+- Ôri

+Without their contributions v2 would not exist.